 Services or reputable outside consultants, such as PMP, and other independent third-party sources.
 The Company also manages dilution and burn rate by tying some portion of equity awards to performance measures as well as by mixing PSUs and RSUs.
 The actual annual usage rate based on shares granted divided by total shares outstanding is expected to vary from year to year, depending on the achievement of specified performance targets and objectives.
 In keeping with its overall compensation philosophy and entrepreneurial culture, the Company has historically granted stock-based compensation to employees other than its named executive officers.
 This stock-based compensation included RSUs, stock options and PSUs.
 Executive officers and certain shoreside employees have received awards of PSUs, which is a derivative form of stock-based compensation.
 The 2014 and 2015 PSUs for both executive officers and certain shoreside employees will be settled in cash at vesting.
 The 2016 PSUs for certain shoreside employees will be settled in cash at vesting.
-The Company will settle the 2016 PSUs for the executive officers in cash unless it timely elects, in its discretion, to settle the 2016 PSUs in stock at vesting.
+The 2016 PSUs for certain shoreside employees will be settled in cash at vesting.
 The value of each PSU is equal to the Company's 10-day trailing average closing stock price on the vesting date.
 Awards of PSUs do not affect the Company's outstanding share count.
-Overall, the RSU grants to employees and non-employee directors in February 2014, February 2015 and February 2016 represented approximately 0.7%,1.0% and 1.2% of the Company's then-outstanding shares, respectively, all of which are within the tolerances for dilution recommended by our compensation consultants and other external benchmarks.
+Overall, the RSU grants to employees and non-employee directors in February 2014, February 2015 and February 2016 represented approximately 0.7%, 1.0% and 1.2% of the Company's then-outstanding shares, respectively, all of which are within the tolerances for dilution recommended by our compensation consultants and other external benchmarks.